ebeling-rump/microTopOpt/README.md

   <img src="git_vid.gif" alt="animated" />
 </p>

-The second video follows the same incentive.
+The second video follows the same incentive, but shows how different parameters can influence the final design.
 It is run with a larger Volume Constraint of 60% instead of 40%, the number of iteration steps is increased from 50 to 500 and the initial state has less holes.
 Note that this a shifted version of the result in
 [Design and testing of 3D-printed micro-architectured polymer materials exhibiting a negative Poisson’s ratio](https://doi.org/10.1007/s00161-019-00851-6)

 <p align="center">